 Living in the City of London

-The INTO City study center is located in central London surrounded by the global company headquarters of the City of London financial district, the creative hub of Shoreditch, and some of the city’s best attractions including St Paul’s Cathedral and Tower Bridge.
+INTO City, University of London is situated in central London surrounded by the global company headquarters of the City of London financial district, the creative hub of Shoreditch, and some of the city’s best attractions.

 London is full of opportunities to launch your career.